autoplot/documentation/javadoc/org/das2/graph/DataGeneralPathBuilder.md

-# org.das2.graph.DataGeneralPathBuilderintroduce class to handle the task of creating GeneralPaths from a
+# org.das2.graph.DataGeneralPathBuilder

- series of data points.
+introduce class to handle the task of creating GeneralPaths from a series of data points.
 We notice that creating the GeneralPath is plenty fast, and it's rendering it that is slow, so this will allow for future optimizations.

-DataGeneralPathBuilder( org.das2.graph.DasAxis xaxis, org.das2.graph.DasAxis yaxis )
+# DataGeneralPathBuilder( org.das2.graph.DasAxis xaxis, org.das2.graph.DasAxis yaxis )

 ***